Indeni (company)

-Our cloud security analysis tool, Cloudrail, scans infrastructure-as-code files for violations of security requirements before cloud environments are provisioned or modified.
-Cloudrail integrates directly into the CI/CD pipeline, highlighting security issues for developers to solve before the code is merged.
+Indeni was a software development company which developed Network automation and cloud security software.
+They offered scripts to validate firewall, DNS/DHCP server and load balancer configurations and performance to help reduce and/or avoid network downtime.
+The company was backed by Sequoia Capital and others investors.
+It was acquired by BlueCat Networks in July of 2023.

 Overview

 The company provides a way, using crowd-sourcing and an open development process, to collect data on device behavior in enormous amounts.
-Their technology supports many products including Cisco switches, Check Point firewalls, F5 BIG-IP, Fortinet, Fireeye, Gigamon, Juniper, Palo Alto Networks, Radware and other devices.
+Their technology supports many products including BlueCat Networks Integrity BDDS and BAMs, Check Point firewalls, F5 BIG-IP, Fortinet, Fireeye, Gigamon, Juniper, Palo Alto Networks, Radware and other devices.
 The software that they provide identifies issues that are not caught with SNMP monitoring.

 History

-Indeni was founded in 2009 by Yonadav Leitersdorf.
+Indeni was founded in 2009 by Yoni Leitersdorf.
 It was created by a team of networking, cyber security experts and software technicians.
-They are currently supported by venture capital funds, Sequoia Capital.
+They were supported by venture capital funds including Sequoia Capital.